 Instructions

-• Season the shrimp: Pat the shrimp dry and put it in a medium bowl.
-Add the Italian seasoning, sweet paprika, and a good pinch of kosher salt and black pepper.
-Drizzle 2 tablespoons extra virgin olive oil over the mixture and toss to coat.
+• Season the shrimp: Pat the shrimp dry, then add to a medium bowl with the Italian seasoning, sweet paprika, and a good pinch of salt and pepper.
+Drizzle 2 tablespoons olive oil over the mixture and toss to coat.

-• Heat the skillet: Heat about 1 tablespoon extra virgin olive oil in a cast iron skillet over medium-high heat until just shimmering.
+• Heat the skillet: Heat the remaining 1 tablespoon olive oil in a cast iron skillet over medium-high heat until just shimmering.

 • Cook the shrimp: Add the seasoned shrimp and garlic to the heated pan.
-Cook, tossing occasionally until the shrimp is opaque and turns pink (about 2 to 4 minutes, depending on the size of the shrimp).
+Cook, tossing occasionally, until the shrimp turns pink, about 2 to 4 minutes depending on their size.

 Video